 Topo Athletic Terraventure Fully Reviewed for Quality Review Facts

-Topo Athletic, a shoe company created by Tony Post, has had a lot of buzz lately in the running world for their unique approach to crafting footwear.
+Topo Athletic, a shoe company, created by Tony Post, has had a lot of buzzes lately in the running world for their unique approach to crafting footwear.
 The company claims, “We’re not minimal, we’re not maximal, we’re not motion control” and connects shoe design to research for “natural running and fitness.”
 Specifically, this shows up in three features across their variety of shoes: a neutral low-drop platform, light-weight materials, and a roomy toe box.
 The Topo Athletic Terraventure is a top-of-the-line trail shoe designed as the latest and greatest for the more technical terrain category, but with versatility for hiking, travel and walking.
 I had a chance to test out the Terraventure in both Washington and Alaska over the past month and agree that this shoe lives up to all the hype!

 The shoe features a 6mm thick rubber outsole with an aggressive lug design that handles well on trails but does not feel awkward on pavement running or walking.
-This translates to excellent multi-terrain traction and handling with ample mid-foot stability.
+It translates to excellent multi-terrain traction and handling with ample mid-foot stability.
 This shoe features rock protection via a flexible ESS forefoot plate.
 This was a noticeable benefit which I’ve found in some of my heavier shoes, but never in a shoe this lightweight.

 The “bread and butter” of Topo’s designs

 center around a larger than average toe box.
 If you’re not used to this design it may take a few runs to adapt, but a roomier toe box

 has been a more popular and scientifically-backed recent trend, that ultimately affects the midfoot and heel running mechanics.
 Some shoes with large toe boxes seem to have more slipping, rubbing and blistering, but the folks at Topo Athletic have trialed this feature down to a fine-tuned art.